thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getreceivedbyaddress.md

 {% enditemplate %}

-*Example from Dash Core 0.12.2*
+*Example from Dash Core 0.12.4*

-Get the dash received for a particular address, only counting transactions with six or more confirmations (ignore InstantSend confirmations for locked InstantSend transactions):
+Get the dash received for a particular address, only counting transactions with six or more confirmations (ignore InstantSend locked transactions):

 {% highlight bash %}
 dash-cli -testnet getreceivedbyaddress yYoCWcjbykWsQJ7MVJrTMeQd8TZe5N4Q7g 6